Sarah-Marion/TicTacToe/README.md

 ## Description

-A game where two users can compete with each other or aginst the computer.
+> A game where two users can compete with each other or aginst the computer.
+> Python version 3.6

 ## Tic-Tac-Toe Rules